AdobeDocs/target.de-DE/help/administrating-target/environments.md

 One environment, the default environment, is pre-named [!UICONTROL Production].
 Die Standardumgebung kann nicht gelöscht werden, auch nicht, wenn sie umbenannt wird.
 In [!DNL Target] wird angenommen, dass in dieser Gruppe fertiggestellte, genehmigte Aktivitäten und Tests bereitgestellt werden.

-When an mbox request is received from new websites or domains, these new domains always appear in the [!UICONTROL Production] environment.
+When a [!DNL Target] request is received from new websites or domains, these new domains always appear in the [!UICONTROL Production] environment.
 The [!UICONTROL Production] environment cannot have its settings changed, so unknown or new sites are guaranteed to see only content that is active and ready. Über die Hostverwaltung kann außerdem problemlos für die Qualität neuer Aktivitäten und Inhalte in der Testumgebung, Staging-Umgebung und Entwicklungsumgebung vor der Aktivierung der Aktivitäten gesorgt werden.

 Um Umgebung zu verwalten, klicken Sie auf **[!UICONTROL Administration]** > **[!UICONTROL Umgebung]**.